-Good practice for all EYFS teachers is to have a display that highlights the desirable behaviours that will get children, into the GOLD zone.
+Good practice for all EYFS teachers is to have a display that highlights the desirable behaviours that will get children to remain in the GREEN zone.
 This should be done in conjunction with the children to ensure they understand what is expected of them.